CRSpeight/100-days-of-code/log.md

 **Thoughts**: Realized I stopped before day 9 last time, yay overcoming hurdles!
 Hoping I can go MUCH further this time, trying to stay pumped!

+### Day 10: March 3rd, 2018

+**Today's Progress**:  Got up to version 3 of the coursework on Watch and Code.
+Worked on various intermediate FreeCodeCamp algorithm challenges.

+**Thoughts**: Still enjoying watch and code!
+Hoping to get to some newer knowledge in the next section which focuses more on objects.

 <!---
 ### Day 1: September 26, 2017